nass15456/CTFs/WolvCTF/Z2kDH.md

 ```

-We can understand from the script that's alice and bob are echaning public keys (so it's an asyetric algorithm).
+We can understand from the script that's alice and bob are exchaning public keys (so it's an asyetric algorithm).
 First they generate a public key from their hidden private key then they generate a shared key

 At the end of the script we have this question: